An algebraic model for rational torus-equivariant spectra: Overview

 \subsection{Applications}

 Beyond the obvious structural insight, the type of applications we anticipate may be seen from those already given for the circle group $\T$ (i.e., the case $r=1$).
-For example \cite{s1q} gives a classification of rational $\T$-equivariant cohomology theories, a precise formulation and proof of the rational $\T$-equivariant Segal conjecture, and an algebraic analysis of existing theories, such as $K$-theory and the construction of topological cyclic from topological Hochschild homology.
+For example \cite{s1q} gives a classification of rational $\T$-equivariant cohomology theories, a precise formulation and proof of the rational $\T$-equivariant Segal conjecture, and an algebraic analysis of existing theories, such as $K$-theory.
 More significant is the construction in \cite{ellT} of a rational equivariant cohomology theory associated to an elliptic curve $C$ over a $\Q$-algebra, and the identification of a part of $\T$-equivariant stable homotopy theory modelled on the derived category of sheaves over $C$.
 The philosophy in which equivariant cohomology theories correspond to algebraic groups is expounded in \cite{GEGA}, and there are encouraging signs suggesting that one may use the model described in the present paper to construct torus-equivariant cohomology theories associated to generic complex curves of higher genus.